Hinduism in China: Hinduism in the Cultural Revolution and Beyond

 Hinduism in China faced even more obstacles during the rise of Communism in China, when the Chinese Communist government discouraged any practice of religion, as it was considered anti-socialist, as well as a symbol of feudalism and foreign colonialism.
 During the Communist Cultural Revolution, a movement which took place from 1966 to 1977, religious people of all faiths were persecuted, and during this time, many religious buildings and services were closed down and repurposed to serve as non religious buildings for more materialistic services.
-However, from 1977 onwards, the government eased their restrictions on religion as the Constitution of the People's Republic of China was signed and many of the Chinese were allowed to practice their religious and personal beliefs once again.
+However, from 1977 onwards, the government eased their restrictions on religion as the Constitution of China was signed and many of the Chinese were allowed to practice their religious and personal beliefs once again.
 Even so, the government is still very suspicious of other religious activities, specifically if it involves foreign nations.

 Many Chinese tourists visits Phra Phrom in Thailand to make wishes.

 Practice of Hinduism in China

-Although Hinduism is not one of the five official state recognized religions (Buddhism, Taoism, Catholic Christianity, Protestant Christianity, and Islam), and although China is officially a secular state, the practice of Hinduism is allowed in China, albeit on a limited scale.
+Although Hinduism is not one of the five official state recognized religions (Buddhism, Taoism, Catholicism, Protestantism, and Islam), and although China is officially an atheist state, the practice of Hinduism is tolerated in China, albeit on a limited scale.
 The traces of Hinduism's influence on China can be found in Chinese Buddhism.